nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * are comfortable using CLI apps for managing tasks such as adding, deleting, tagging, and finding contacts
 * require flexible contact management, including categorization by tags

-**Value proposition**: Wedding planners frequently manage a large number of contacts, including vendors, clients, and service providers, which can become overwhelming.
-PlanPerfect simplifies this process by allowing users to categorize contacts using tags, making it easy to organize and retrieve important information such as clients, caterers, photographers, and others.
+**Value proposition**: Wedding planners frequently manage a large number of contacts which can become overwhelming.
+PlanPerfect simplifies this process through 2 main core functionalities:
+* **Tags**: Allows users to categorize contacts using tags, making it easy to organise and retrieve important contacts
+* **Weddings**: Allows users to categorize contacts around wedding events, allowing for easy tracking of who is involved in which wedding

 With its fast and efficient Command Line Interface (CLI), PlanPerfect enables users to manage their contacts significantly faster than traditional mouse/GUI-driven apps, providing greater flexibility and speed for busy wedding planners.

 ### User stories